Kinesiology Advising FAQ (University Park)

 - What is the limit of repeat attempts of a course?

 Students should invest effort in responses to the three reflection questions in the form.
-Submissions must be received PRIOR to the start of the semester in which students wish to attempt a course for the fourth time.
+Submissions must be received PRIOR to the start of the semester in which students wish to attempt a course for the third time.

 - What courses can I use for Supporting Courses in Movement Science?